 The equal split of power is great for maneuvering through tough and low-traction situations, but it isn’t very friendly on the pavement.
 Driving a four-wheel-drive car on solid ground can make simple actions like turning around in a tight street very difficult because the wheels are no longer in sync.

 Most modern 4WD systems are “part-time” and at the flick of a switch four-wheel drive can be engaged

+Imagine yourself doing a u-turn.
+In a four-wheel-drive car, the inside wheel has to turn more slowly than the outside wheel, which is covering more ground.
+You might hear a rubbing noise or feel the car hopping when you approach full lock.
 This is why most 4WD systems are part-time systems that can be disabled.
-The car operates in two-wheel drive in normal conditions to improve on-road driveability but still offers four-wheel traction when you need it.
+The car operates in two-wheel drive in normal conditions to improve on-road drivability, but still offers four-wheel traction when you need it.

-You really don’t want to go too fast in 4WD Low because things will start breaking, and your trip will start getting expensive.
+You really don’t want to go too fast in 4WD-Low because things will start breaking, and your trip will start getting expensive.

-To avoid complexity, a word of advice: you really don’t want to go too fast in 4WD Low because things will start breaking, and your trip will start getting expensive.
+To avoid complexity, a word of advice: You really don’t want to go too fast in 4WD-Low because things will start breaking, and your trip will start getting expensive.
 Most newer vehicles with part-time systems have an automatic deactivation when the vehicle goes beyond a certain speed to avoid this damage, but older trucks typically do not.

-Part-time four-wheel drive systems generally feature locking and unlocking differentials.
+Part-time four-wheel-drive systems generally feature locking and unlocking differentials.
 Between each axle sits a differential that compensates for wheels spinning at different rates.
 By locking a differential at a front or rear axle, you are inhibiting any slip from occurring at the axle, forcing each wheel at said axle to turn at the same rate.